 1954 Durham Museum photo of the old livery which is now Fullhouse Bar.
 I suspect it was Bob Metz’s Benson Bar at this time.

 Niels Holst opened Nel’s Place in 1933.
 His establishment served sandwiches and cold keg beer.
 Good ol’ Nels survived a robbery attempt by two bandits without injury in 1940.
 When they tried to enter his bar, he kicked and struck the two men while avoiding being hit with gunfire.
-Over the next couple of decades it served as Bob’s Benson Bar owned by Bob Metz and Ed Post’s Bar and Grill.
-After Ed installed a new grill to serve lunches, the spot seems to have earned a reputation for slinging some tasty burgers.
+Over the next couple of decades, it served as Bob’s Benson Bar, owned by Bob Metz, and Ed Post’s Bar and Grill.
+After Ed installed a new grill to serve lunches, the spot earned a reputation for slinging some tasty burgers.

-In 1966 Gene Corcoran and Dick Duda took inspiration from successful banjo bars in larger cities such as Chicago and Kansas City when they opened Bill Bailey’s.
-With a gay 90’s theme and decor, the bar had a bright red tin ceiling and brass antique lights suspended from the ceiling above.
+In 1965, Gene Corcoran and Dick Duda took inspiration from successful banjo bars in larger cities such as Chicago and Kansas City when they opened Bill Bailey’s.
+With a Gay ’90s theme and decor, the bar had a bright red tin ceiling and brass antique lights suspended from above.
 From the walls hung old pictures and paintings.
 Everyone from the musicians to the bartenders and wait staff were dressed in black pants, striped shirts, bow ties, armbands, red vests, and black bowler hats.

 Photo of the Backstreet Four performing at Bill Bailey’s.
 Originally posted by Brendan Howard to Forgotten Omaha.

-The main attraction was its band, originally the Backstreet Four but eventually became the Backstreet Five when they introduced a new member.
+The main attraction was its band, originally the Backstreet Four, which eventually became the Backstreet Five when they added a new member.
 The band was formed by brothers John and Jim Howard.
-It featured John as the singer/banjo player and Mike Messerly as the drummer.
-Other musicians played the piano, tuba and trumpet.
-To add to the atmosphere, the bar would hand out songbooks allowing its customers to participate in a sing-a-long as they played from a small stage on the south wall.
+It featured John as the singer and banjo player and Mike Messerly as the drummer.
+Other musicians played the piano, tuba, and trumpet.
+To add to the atmosphere, the bar handed out songbooks so customers could participate in a sing-along as the band played from a small stage on the south wall.

 August 2024 Omaha Exploration photo of Fullhouse Bar from Military Ave.

-After Billy Bailey’s closed in 1977, it had a brief run as the Post Bar.
-The name was inspired by Ed Post’s Bar as one of his former employees, Bonnie Nelson, took it over and operated the bar with her husband Bob.
-In 1980 Lee Cantwell took over and operated Lee’s Corner until 2001.
+After Bill Bailey’s closed in 1977, it had a brief run as the Post Bar.
+The name was inspired by Ed Post’s Bar, as one of his former employees, Bonnie Nelson, took it over and operated it with her husband Bob.
+In 1980, Lee Cantwell took over and operated Lee’s Corner until 2001.

 This look inside Fullhouse gives you an idea of the atmosphere.
 Courtesy of its Facebook page.

-For the last 20 years or so, Joseph McGuire’s old building has been the home to the Husker themed Fullhouse Bar.
-In addition to its love for Nebraska football, it has become a popular karaoke spot with a small stage that is a holdover from its days as Bill Bailey’s.
-Far from the gay 90s decor of its predecessor, the bar today is full of beer signs, sports memorabilia and some old photographs.
-Like most of the old school bars in Benson, it has a shuffleboard table along with pool tables, darts, keno, arcade games and televisions from which to cheer on the Cornhuskers!
+For the last 20 years or so, Joseph McGuire’s old building has been home to the Husker-themed Fullhouse Bar.
+In addition to its love for Nebraska football, it has become a popular karaoke spot, with a small stage that is a holdover from its days as Bill Bailey’s.
+Far from the Gay ’90s decor of its predecessor, the bar today is full of beer signs, sports memorabilia, and some old photographs.
+Like most of the old-school bars in Benson, it has a shuffleboard table along with pool tables, darts, keno, arcade games, and televisions from which to cheer on the Cornhuskers!

 Photo of the stage at Fullhouse Bar.
 Courtesy of its Facebook page.

-Fullhouse being off the main strip, it doesn’t attract the same crowd as some of the others.
-It’s mostly visited by locals both young and old.
-Until recently, the bar had its own parking lot, a rarity in Benson, which caused it to develop a reputation for its strict enforcement of its parking policy in which they would tow cars if customers left the bar and went elsewhere in the area.
-They ended up losing the park lot after it was zoned commercial.
-Either way, this old school dive still has plenty of fans.
+Fullhouse sits just north of the main strip along Maple Street.
+Its location means that it’s mostly visited by locals, both young and old.
+Until recently, the bar had its own parking lot, a rarity in Benson, which caused it to develop a reputation for strict enforcement of its parking policy.
+They ended up losing the parking lot after it was zoned commercial.

 Please feel free to comment to share your thoughts and memories.